gary-archer/oauth.logaggregation.elasticsearch/README.md

 ## Login to Kibana

-Then login to Kibana with credentials `elastic / Password1` and this URL:
+Then login to Kibana at the following URL, using credentials `elastic / Password1`:

 - https://logs.authsamples-dev.com:5601/app/dev_tools#/console